Wire Crimps OverviewPatrick Newman

 - The connections are mechanically stronger than those made through other methods

 The types of crimps used are as diverse as the cables that employ them.
 They can vary based on the application, shape, and gauge of the cable they terminate.
 This variety leads to one of the few drawbacks of crimping- the need for specific tooling which leads to larger upfront costs.
-This is also why many businesses use cable houses such as iRex that have already invested in an extensive array of tools.
+This is also why many businesses use cable manufacturers such as iRex that have already invested in an extensive array of tools.

 The reason behind the need for the “right tool for the right job” is that for crimps to be effective, they need to have a “gas-tight” metal-to-metal contact.
 Without the proper tooling, moisture can penetrate between the wire and terminal causing corrosion and decreasing the cables conductivity.
 On the opposite end of the spectrum is “overcrimping” where the connection is applied too tightly.
 This causes the wire to be pinched which leads to increased resistivity and decreased performance.